msg-byu/getting-started/README.md

 [https://codecov.io/](https://codecov.io/) and click `Sign up` then `sign up with GihHub`.
-Once inside navigate your way to your repositories list, it should be empty, then click `Add new repository'.
+Once inside navigate your way to your repositories list, it should be empty, then click `Add new repository`.
 A list of all your repositories should appear, click on the repository you made for this project and a 2 step process will appear on the screen.
 Step one will have a token for you to copy, go ahead and copy it, you can follow the link of examples in for